Hyperinflation: Brazil

-Brazilian hyperinflation lasted from 1985 (the year when the military dictatorship ended) to 1994, with prices rising by 184,901,570,954.39% (or 1.849e11 percent; equivalent to a tenfold increase on average a year) in that time due to the uncontrolled printing of money.
+Brazilian hyperinflation lasted from 1985 (the year when the military dictatorship ended) to 1994, with prices rising by 184,901,570,954.39% (or 1.849e11 percent; equivalent to a tenfold increase on average a year) in that time amid persistent fiscal deficits, monetary expansion, and weak institutional arrangements.
 There were many economic plans that tried to contain hyperinflation including zeroes cuts, price freezes and even confiscation of bank accounts.

 The highest value was in March 1990, when the government inflation index reached 82.39%.
 Hyperinflation ended in July 1994 with the Real Plan during the government of Itamar Franco.
 During the period of inflation Brazil adopted a total of six different currencies, as the government constantly changed due to rapid devaluation and increase in the number of zeros.